By David Layfield on November 6th, 2016

 You can be sure that he will try to eliminate as many public assistance programs as possible to pay for his tax cuts.
 He will promise magical job growth that won’t materialize and the poverty rate will soar.

-It is imperative that low income Americans exercise their right to vote and stop Trump from decimating America’s economic safety net that has been in place for nearly 100 years.
+It is more important than ever that Americans exercise their right to vote and stop Trump from decimating America's economic safety net that has been in place for nearly 100 years.